 Social Justice in Higher Education

 Higher education plays an ever-increasing, socio-economic role within knowledge-based societies in a globalized world (Singh, 2011).
-As students gain knowledge, they also increase opportunity for economic advancement, which can provide the key to rising out of poverty.
+As students gain knowledge, they also increase opportunity for economic and other types of advancement, which can provide the key to rising out of poverty.
 The pursuit of knowledge and economic advancement, however, is not equally accessible by all in society.
 Higher education helps interrupt oppression through the pursuit of social justice by providing a path to knowledge acquisition for those willing and able to pursue post-secondary education.
 Marginalized students make up a small percentage of those privileged enough to attend an institution of higher education, and even fewer persist to graduation (Shapiro et al., 2017).
 Thus, it is vital that higher education institutions are vigilant in the pursuit of social justice in order to provide support for underrepresented and marginalized student groups and address related concerns like the access to, and cost of, education and student health.
 Higher education can work with communities to create structures for addressing such issues, thereby lifting the “..unfair burden of social justice work from the shoulders of solely marginalized groups...”
 (Nair and Thomas, 2018).

 Since its inception in 1820, Indiana University pursued knowledge, truth, and justice, evidenced in the school motto “Lux et Veritas” (English translation: Light and Truth).
 The FACET Leadership Institute will continue in this tradition over the next two years by developing a project from the sub-topics listed below.